 This week, a court convicted the captain of manslaughter, sentencing him to 16 years in jail.
 The prosecution had demanded a sentence of 26 years, concluding: “May God have pity on Francesco Schettino, because we cannot.”

 But the captain insists he is being made a scapegoat for a terrible accident.
 In court, he sobbed, saying he has spent the last three years feeling like a victim of a “media-led meat grinder.”

-Why didn't the captain tell everyone to immediately abandon ship?
-Why did he leave the vessel before everyone else was safely off?
+From the night of the disaster on, the question was – why didn’t the captain tell everyone to immediately abandon ship?
+Why did he leave the vessel before everyone was safely off?

 In 2012, Captain Schettino sat down with the fifth estate’s Bob McKeown for his first, exclusive in-depth television interview.
 The episode shed new light on the sequence of events that led to the loss of the largest ship ever built in Italy, with black box recordings detailing events unfolding on the doomed ship before, during and after the crash.